WHAT IS FLEXIBLE PACKAGING?

 Much like an overprint varnish or lacquer, a laminate or film can serve as a durable outermost layer that buries ink to protect it from a variety of factors, including humidity, grease, and dirt.
 On top of this, certain laminates even have an extra durable finish that prevents scuffing or smudging in transit and throughout the daily life of the end consumer.
 Thermal laminates include a thermally activated adhesive layer that cures immediately after application, enabling the package to be processed further the same day.
 On the other hand, unsupported films lack an adhesive layer and must be combined with a wet adhesive before they are either left to dry for a minimum of one to two days or rapidly cured through a UV, LED, or electron beam energy system.

 Regardless of which type of film is used, converters can offer brands a wide range of finishes that add value to flexible packaging.
 Nobelus unsupported films are available in standard gloss and matte finishes for cost-effective print protection, but specialty finishes, such as the luxurious soft-touch Karess® Film and the stunning Rainbow Holografik™ Film, are also available to give packaging an edge over the competition.
-For eco-conscious brands, our sustainably sourced EcoElement™ CLS Gloss/Matte Films provide a completely plastic-free option for compostable packaging.
+For eco-conscious brands, our sustainably sourced EcoElement™ CLS Films provide a completely plastic-free option for compostable packaging with both a gloss and matte finish available.
 Nobelus thermal laminates come in an even broader range of finishes with various thicknesses to accommodate a host of applications.

 WANT TO LEARN MORE?